 Cancer stem cells

-Within the heterogeneous cancer cell population hierarchy, it is believed that only a specific set of cancer stem cells, specific self-renewing, pluripotent tumor-initiating and repopulating cells have a direct tumor and metastasis-promoting property.
+Within the heterogeneous cancer cell population hierarchy, it is believed that only a specific set of cancer stem cells, specifically self-renewing, pluripotent tumor-initiating, and repopulating cells have a direct tumor and metastasis-promoting property.
 In malignant tumors, these cells contribute greatly to the development of resistance against cell death, uncontrolled proliferation, aggressive spread, and resistance to conventional therapies.
 Tumor stem cells stimulate cancer cell dormancy and initiate relapse.
-Initially, the tumor stem cells were derived from normal stem cells.
-However, recent studies have shown that progenitor cells on genetic (e.g., tumor suppressor and oncogenes, chromosomal changes, microsatellite instability, etc.) and/or epigenetic (e.g., post-transcriptional microRNA regulation, promoter hypo- / hypermethylation, histone acetylation, etc.) levels contribute to the development of a tumor stem cell pool.
-However, tumor stem cells are not necessarily descendants of normal progenitors or stem cells.
+Initially it was hypothesized that tumor stem cells were derived from normal stem cells.
+However, recent studies have shown that progenitor cells on genetic (e.g., tumor suppressor and oncogenes, chromosomal changes, microsatellite instability, etc) and/or epigenetic (e.g., post-transcriptional microRNA regulation, promoter hypo- / hypermethylation, histone acetylation, etc) levels contribute to the development of a tumor stem cell pool.
+Tumor stem cells are not necessarily descendants of normal progenitors or stem cells.
 The emergence and accumulation of genetic/epigenetic changes in both tumor and normal cells can contribute to the expression of stem cell properties by dedifferentiation, and thus to the formation of tumor stem cells.
 Tumor stem cells may also be formed as a result of cell fusion between normal stem cells and somatic cells[6,18,19].
 Due to their long lifetime, cancer cells accumulate many mutations essential for malignant transformation.

-Although cancer cells are predominantly derived from oncogenic transformed aberrant adult stem cells, epithelial-mesenchymal transition (EMT) also facilitates the transdifferentiation mechanism of cancer cells to acquire stem cell-like properties.
-In the early spread of preinvasive tumors, EMT is of paramount importance.
+Although cancer cells are predominantly derived from oncogenic transformed aberrant adult stem cells, epithelial-mesenchymal transition also facilitates the transdifferentiation mechanism of cancer cells to acquire stem cell-like properties.
+In the early spread of preinvasive tumors, epithelial-mesenchymal transition is of paramount importance.
 Due to mesenchymal-epithelial transition changes the second phenotypic status of the cancer cells contributes to metastasis formation[20-24].
-Like normal adult stem cells, metastatic cancer cells can enter a dormant state because of inhibitors of microenvironmental signals or in the absence of appropriate stimulating signals.
-At the same time, the nonproliferative, dormant phenotype of cancer cells from different primary tumors can be overwritten by the microenvironmental properties (i.e., specific survival signals) of the target organs[22-25].
+Like normal adult stem cells, metastatic cancer cells can enter a dormant state because of inhibitors from microenvironmental signals or in the absence of appropriate stimulating signals.
+At the same time, the nonproliferative, dormant phenotype of cancer cells from different primary tumors can be overwritten by the microenvironmental properties (i.e. specific survival signals) of the target organs[22-25].

 From a therapeutic point of view, it is possible to induce differentiation of cancer cells before and during chemotherapy.
-While this strategy can be effective in treating hematological cancers (e.g., childhood acute promyelocytic leukemia), in solid tumors, differentiation promoting factors and proper delivery of chemotherapeutic agents to tumor mass have so far been less successful[6].
+While this strategy can be effective in treating hematological cancers (e.g., childhood acute promyelocytic leukemia), in solid tumors differentiation promoting factors and proper delivery of chemotherapeutic agents to the tumor mass have been less successful[6].

 Induced pluripotent stem cells

 These cells are artificially created from nonpluripotent cells.
-They are typically generated from mature somatic cells by the expression induction of genes that determine the stem cell phenotype[25].
+They are typically generated from mature somatic cells by the induction of genes that determine the stem cell phenotype[25].
 In many respects (such as expression of stem cell specific genes and proteins, chromatin methylation pattern, cell duplication time, creation of embryo-like body, formation of teratomas and viable chimeras) these cells are similar to natural pluripotent stem cells, such as embryonic stem cells[25-27].
-The emergence of human induced pluripotent stem cells is an important step in stem cell research, as the method allows the development of pluripotent stem cells without sacrificing of embryos, graft-versus-host disease and immunological rejection.
-Induced pluripotent stem cells have already been used for drug development and modeling of many diseases and will hopefully be beneficial in transplant medicine[25-27].
-However, induced pluripotent stem cells may also present a risk which may limit their clinical use.
+The emergence of human induced pluripotent stem cells is an important step in stem cell research, as the method allows the development of pluripotent stem cells without sacrificing of embryos, graft-versus-host disease, and immunological rejection.
+Induced pluripotent stem cells have already been used for drug development and modeling of many diseases and will be beneficial in transplant medicine[25-27].
+However, induced pluripotent stem cells may also present a risk that may limit their clinical use.
 Genetically modified adult cells may increase expression of protumor genes and oncogenes.
 There are, however, methods that can eliminate oncogenes after induction of pluripotence and even induce pluripotent stem cells without genetic alteration of adult stem cells (so-called protein-induced pluripotent stem cells)[25-28].